 So what do these folks have in common?

-Of course, they all play legendary Fender instruments conceived by a late-blooming accountant.
-Clarence Leonidas Fender (1909-1991) would be 102 years old today.
+Of course, they all favor the legendary Fender instruments conceived by a late-blooming accountant named Clarence Leonidas Fender (1909-1991).

 Leo Fender was born in a barn not far from what would become Disneyland, California on August 10, 1909.
 His parents grew oranges.